Little Canada

 (Image from www.berlinnh.home.comcast.net)

 The nuns used the chapel in the basement of St. Joseph’s Catholic School until the Church was complete.
 St. Joseph’s Church was constructed in 1958 and was the last Catholic Church built in Berlin.
-It closed in 2000, as did the other Catholic Churches but the St. Anne’s is the only one to reopen.
+It closed in 2000, when all the Catholic churches in berlin were united in to a single "Good Shepherd parish" and currently use St. Anne’s Church as their only church in Berlin.